The Book of Embers

 awards

 The Book of Embers was selected by Amaranth Borsuk for the 2022 Essay Press Book Prize.
 It will be published as traditional book object by Essay Press in Fall 2025 in conjunction with its release as an artist book rendering.
 A stand-alone photo-documentary project based on an excerpt from the book recently appeared in Tupelo Quarterly.
-A section of the book was published in A Mouth Holds Many Things: A De-Canon Hybrid Literary Collection by Fonograf Editions that collects hybrid-literary works from 36 women and nonbinary BIPOC writer-artists.
-Additional excerpts are forthcoming in Hyena (Fall 2024) by HEXENTEXTE to mark the centennial of Breton’s First Manifesto of Surrealism through a feminist lens.
+Additional excerpts have been in A Mouth Holds Many Things: A De-Canon Hybrid Literary Collection by Fonograf Editions and Hyena by HEXENTEXTE to mark the centennial of Breton’s First Manifesto of Surrealism through a feminist lens.